tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

   ![Images/colab13.png](Images/colab13.png)

-* To locate in Google Drive where your notebook is stored, click on the _File_ menu, and continue by choosing the _Locate in Drive_ option.
+* To locate where your notebook is stored in Google Drive, click on the _File_ menu, and continue by choosing the _Locate in Drive_ option.

   ![Images/colab05.gif](Images/colab05.gif)

 * You can also import Jupyter Notebooks from your local drive.
-Click on the _File_ menu and choose the _Upload notebook...` option, then browse your local drive for the Jupyter notebook you want to upload.
+Click on the _File_ menu and choose the _Upload_ notebook... option, then browse your local drive for the Jupyter notebook you want to upload.

   ![Images/colab06.png](Images/colab06.png)

-For this demo, a notebook with dummy data is going to be used.
+For this demo, a notebook with dummy data will be used.
 Slack out the notebook for this activity to students, while you import the file to Colab.

 * Once the file is imported, a new window showing the notebook will be opened.

-Explain to students that this particular example is using `hvplot` which is not installed by default in Colab.
+Explain to students that this particular example uses `hvplot` which is not installed by default in Colab.
 To avoid potential errors, these lines are just commented out for now.

   ![Images/colab07.png](Images/colab07.png)